 Thank you to all those who attended or contributed to our 2019 Evening of Roses Gala which was held on Tuesday, June 4, at 6 p.m. at Seton Hall University, Bethany Hall.
-Our honorees will be Deborah Lerner Duane, Chairman Emerita, and David Bossman, Ph.D., Retiring Executive Director.
-Click here for more information and to register.
+Our honorees were Deborah Lerner Duane, Chairman Emerita, and David Bossman, Ph.D., Retiring Executive Director.

 The Evening of Roses is the major fund raising vehicle for the Sister Rose Thering Fund for Jewish-Christian Studies.
 Its aim is to promote the Fund's work by honoring outstanding scholars in the field of Jewish-Christian relations and conferring honorary Doctor of Humane Letters as well as Humanitarian of the Year awards upon individuals who have demonstrated outstanding compassion, altruism, and courage in various endeavors.
 Honorary degrees have been bestowed upon Professor Elie Wiesel, Cynthia Ozick, Sister Rose Thering, Judith H. Banki and Sir Martin Gilbert, Nechama Tec, Theodore Bikel and Dr. Eugene Fisher.

 Students perform an original staging of "Brundibar" at the 2011 Evening of Roses.

 Each Evening of Roses event has attracted between 300-500 attendees whose participation and financial support have been rewarded by an outstanding program followed by a reception.
 Honored guests offer to sign copies of their most recent publications or serenade all with a song, such as our friend Theodore Bikel has done.